 Joy is a collaborative design strategist and interdisciplinary social practitioner.
 She works to radically transforming vulnerable communities through social sustainability, civic engagement, and inclusionary collaborative design strategies.
 Joy is a Cincinnati native and graduate of Miami University and the Parsons The New School of Design.
 After completing her studies at Parsons The New School of Design, Joy founded Design+Culture Lab, LLC.
 Design+Culture Lab, is a research-driven urban social enterprise dedicated to the positive transformation of urban neighborhoods through collaborative design strategies that address the complex spatial issues associated with cultural, racial, and ethnic inequality.

-Justin is the Executive Director of Community Alliance of Tenants (CAT).
+Justin was the Executive Director of Community Alliance of Tenants (CAT).
 He joined staff in November 2011, as Deputy Director.
 Justin became involved with CAT as a volunteer on the Renters’ Rights Hotline and, as a member of the Board of Directors, became deeply engaged in their Housing Justice Program.
-He dedicates himself to support safe, stable and affordable housing in Oregon.
+He dedicated himself to support safe, stable and affordable housing in Oregon.

 Leslie is the Co-Chair of the Jade District’s Policy & Equity Subcommittee.

-Mychal is CEO of the Community Cycling Center.
-He is responsible for the stewardship of the organization’s mission and the successful implementation of their vision.
+Mychal is former CEO of the Community Cycling Center.
+He was responsible for the stewardship of the organization’s mission and the successful implementation of their vision.
 In his spare time, Mychal enjoys riding bikes up Mt.
 Tabor, backpacking, listening to podcasts, and sailing.